 The Irish courts have consistently emphasised the distinction between suspensions without pay (which are punitive in nature) and suspensions with pay implemented to enable the employer to carry out an investigation and/or pending the outcome of a disciplinary process.

 A suspension without pay may be imposed as a disciplinary sanction following a disciplinary hearing and in accordance with the employer's disciplinary procedure.
-However, a suspension with pay is not punitive in nature and is normally imposed in accordance with the employee’s contract of employment, to facilitate an
+However, a suspension with pay is not punitive in nature and is normally imposed in accordance with the employee’s contract of employment, to facilitate an investigation and/or disciplinary process and where no adverse findings have been made against the employee.

 Already a subscriber?